GSA-TTS/federal-website-standards/standards/banner.md

 Use the federal government banner at the top of every page to identify your site as an official federal government site.

-{% image "_img/banner.png" "Federal government banner for a .gov site with drop-down expanded" %}

 ## Status

 Pending